chris-straka/bugtracker/app/express/docs/EXPRESS.md

 ## Notes

+A lot of the session stuff happens automatically.

-Sessions are stateful when stored on the server and violate restful principles.
-For this API, I'm going to make the API read the sessionID and then hit the DB to find out more information on the user.
+Sessions make the server stateful when they're stored on the server (which violates restful principles).

+For this API, I'm going to make the API read the sessionID and hit the DB to find out more information on the user.

 ```js
 // middleware is evaluated from right to left